-All other provinces and territories in Canada, as well as the federal government, follow the system of law derived from England, called the common law system.
-This system was developed by judges over time, using previously decided similar cases to determine how to apply the law to the case before them.
+system of law that recognizes court decisions with the same force of law as statutes, where statutes mean what courts interpret them to mean and where courts have the authority to make law where no legislative statute exists and to establish precedent determine how to apply the law to the case before them.
 Gradually, a system of rules emerged from these cases, thus creating "common law" or "judge-made" law.
 The principle that a rule established in a previous case is binding on subsequent cases is known by the Latin term stare decisis, which means to follow that which has already been decided.
 It is also known as the doctrine of precedent.

 Having a common law system in Canada means that in all common law jurisdictions, judges are required to follow the interpretation given to the law by higher courts in the same jurisdiction.
-The Supreme Court of Canada is the highest court in the land, so its rulings must be followed by all lower court judges.
+The Supreme Court of Canada is the highest court in the land and so its rulings must be followed by all lower court judges.
 We will take a closer look at the hierarchy of courts and how the doctrine of precedent applies in Chapter 2.
 Practically, however, what it means for businesses examining legal issues is that it is not enough to know what the legislation says.
 In order to have a firm grasp of the law, it is important to know the legal principles and application of the law established in previous court cases.
 The doctrine of precedent is an important part of Canadian legal tradition and helps provide a degree of certainty in how judges will decide similar cases.
 The drawback is that it often requires the assistance of a legal professional to research the relevant case law.